hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    pk12util: PKCS12 EXPORT SUCCESSFUL
    ```

-   Enter a secure password to protect the exported `.p12` file (when importing into an iOS device, this password cannot be empty).
-Repeat this step to generate certificates for additional VPN clients.
-Replace every `vpnclient` with `vpnclient2`, etc.
+   Enter a secure password to protect the exported `.p12` file (when importing into an iOS or macOS device, this password cannot be empty).
+You may repeat this step to generate certificates for additional VPN clients, but make sure to replace every `vpnclient` with `vpnclient2`, etc.

    **Note:** To connect multiple VPN clients simultaneously, you must generate a unique certificate for each.